software-mansion/react-native-screens/README.md

 Boolean that allows for disabling drop shadow under navigation header when the edge of any scrollable content reaches the matching edge of the navigation bar.

+#### `screenOrientation`

+Sets the current screen's available orientations and forces rotation if current orientation is not included.
+Possible values:

+- `default` - on iOS, it resolves to [UIInterfaceOrientationMaskAllButUpsideDown](https://developer.apple.com/documentation/uikit/uiinterfaceorientationmask/uiinterfaceorientationmaskallbutupsidedown?language=objc).
+On Android, this lets the system decide the best orientation.
+- `all`
+- `portrait`
+- `portrait_up`
+- `portrait_down`
+- `landscape`
+- `landscape_left`
+- `landscape_right`

+Defaults to `default`.

 #### `statusBarAnimation` (iOS only)

 Sets the status bar animation (similar to the `StatusBar` component).
 Requires enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file.
 Defaults to `fade`.